 An interesting question about histone modifications is which combinations of histones leak the highest amount of characterizing information.
-To answer this question, we studied the individual NA12878, for which there is an extensive set of histone modification ChIP-Seq data from the ENCODE Project[25].
-We have evaluated whether different combinations of histone modifications render NA12878 vulnerable against a linking attack among 1000 Genomes individuals, which is illustrated in Fig 4e.
-In general, we have observed that NA12878 is vulnerable with the dataset combinations that cover the largest space in the genome.
-This can be simply explained by the fact that when histone marks cover a larger genomic region, higher number of deletions can be detected and genotyped.
-For example, H3K36me3 and H3K27me3, an activating and a repressive mark respectively, are mainly complementary to each other and they render NA12878 vulnerable.
+To answer this question, we studied the individual NA12878, for which there is an extensive set of histone modification ChIP-Seq data from the ENCODE project24.
+We evaluated whether different combinations of histone modifications render NA12878 vulnerable against a linking attack among 1000 Genomes individuals, as illustrated in Figure 4e.
+In general, we observed that NA12878 is vulnerable with the dataset combinations that cover the largest space in the genome.
+This can be simply explained by the fact that, when a histone marks cover a larger genomic region, a larger number of deletions can be detected and genotyped.
+For example, H3K36me3 and H3K27me3, an activating and a repressive mark, respectively, are mainly complementary to each other and render NA12878 vulnerable.
 In addition, H3K9me3, a repressive mark that expands very broad genomic regions, renders NA12878 vulnerable in several combinations with other marks.
-On the other hand, H3K27ac, an activating histone mark that spans punctate regions do not render NA12878 vulnerable.
+By contrast, H3K27ac, an activating histone mark that spans punctate regions, does not render NA12878 vulnerable.

 Linking Attacks using Hi-C Matrices

-We also asked whether a relatively new data type, Hi-C interaction matrices can be used for identification of genomic deletions.
-Hi-C is a high throughput method for identifying the long range genomic interactions and three dimensional chromatin structure[35].
-It is based on proximity ligation of the genomic regions that are close-by in space followed by high throughput sequencing of the ligated sequences.
+We next tested whether a relatively new data type, Hi-C interaction matrices, can be used for the identification of genomic deletions.
+Hi-C is a high-throughput method for identifying long-range genomic interactions and three-dimensional chromatin structure36.
+Hi-C is based on proximity ligation of genomic regions that are close-by in space followed by high-throughput sequencing of the ligated sequences.
 After sequencing data is processed, it is converted to a matrix where the entry (i,j) represents the strength of interaction between ith and jth genomic positions.
-To study leakage from Hi-C matrices, we again focused on NA12878 individual for whom Hi-C interaction matrices are generated at different resolutions[36].
+To study leakage from Hi-C matrices, we again focused on the NA12878 individual for whom Hi-C interaction matrices were generated at different resolutions37.
 We first converted the matrix into a genomic signal profile.
-For this, we summed the interaction matrix along columns and obtained a signal profile along the genome (Fig 5a, Methods Section).
-This way, we are simplifying the multidimensional nature of the Hi-C contact matrix and treat it as a sequencing assay that spans the entire genome.
-It is important to emphasize that the standard analysis of Hi-C matrices do not involve such a signal profile generation.
+For this, we summed the interaction matrix along columns and obtained a signal profile along the genome (Fig. 5a, Methods Section).
+In this way, we are simplifying the multidimensional nature of the Hi-C contact matrix and treating it as a sequencing assay that spans the entire genome.
+It is important to emphasize that the standard analysis of Hi-C matrices does not involve such a signal profile generation.
 We are using this step to convert the Hi-C matrix into a signal activity profile along the genome.
-Using the signal profile, we simulated an extremity based linking attack using the outliers in the Hi-C signal profile: For all the large deletions in the 1000 Genomes whose population frequency is higher than 1%, we computed the average Hi-C signal.
-We next sorted the deletions in increasing order with respect to average signal and assigned top 1000 windows with homozygous deletion genotype.
-We next compared the predicted genotypes with all the genotypes in the 1000 Genomes project.
-We observed that NA12878 is vulnerable to this attack when the Hi-C contact matrix resolution (bin length) is 10 kilobases or smaller (Fig 5b).
+Using the signal profile, we simulated an extremity-based linking attack using the outliers in the Hi-C signal profile.
+For all the large deletions in the 1000 Genomes whose population frequency is higher than 1%, we computed the average Hi-C signal.
+We next sorted the deletions in increasing order with respect to average signal, and assigned the top 1000 windows with a homozygous deletion genotype.
+We next compared the predicted genotypes with all the genotypes in the 1,000 Genomes project.
+We observed that NA12878 was vulnerable to attack when the Hi-C contact matrix resolution (bin length) was 10 kilobases or smaller (Fig. 5b).